 Assembly, Stitching & Finishing

-The assembly stage brings all components together into a finished product.
-Layering, gluing, and stitching must be executed with precision to ensure structural integrity.
+The assembly stage brings all components together into a finished product, transforming separate materials into a cohesive belt.
+Layering, bonding, and stitching must be executed with precision to ensure structural integrity and long-term durability.
+At this stage, even small deviations can affect how the belt feels, performs, and ages over time.

 Quality Control, Packaging & Delivery